bowenyi-umich/bowenyi-umich.github.io/_news/announcement_2.md

 related_posts: false
 ---

 This afternoon, I gave a 30-minute talk about my research on topic modeling and Mallet.
 As the first undergraduate student in my lab giving a talk, my presentation was well-accepted and welcomed among Professor Jurgens and graduate students.
-Here's a link to my presentation slides: https://umich-my.sharepoint.com/:p:/g/personal/bowenyi_umich_edu/EePerdTGl0ZEuxzaALlRVOUBEvTLc3DVMlkpriPZFm4LSg?e=bzm6Sa
+Feel free to check out my [https://umich-my.sharepoint.com/:p:/g/personal/bowenyi_umich_edu/EePerdTGl0ZEuxzaALlRVOUBEvTLc3DVMlkpriPZFm4LSg?e=bzm6Sa](presentation slides!)

-P.S.
-An achievement to brag about: I am the first undergraduate in my lab to share research stems (plots) and deliver a 30-minute talk.
-By being more proactive, I believe I can get most out of my research experience and thus have a better shot at top graduate programs.
+Next semester, I am planning to take a class with Professor Rada Mihalcea and join her lab if possible.
+I have been admiring Rada for a long time because she is one of the most reputed NLP researchers not just at UMich but in the whole world.
+I will work jointedly with David and Rada if possible, which will give my graduate school application a boost.